dineshkarthick2609-lang/qcraque-edtech-peer-group/docs/data-flow-description.md

 - Event publishing
 - API response generation

-The main API endpoints are documented in:
+The API endpoints are documented in:

 `api/endpoints.md`

 ---

-# 5. PostgreSQL Database
+## 5. PostgreSQL Database

 PostgreSQL is the primary persistent storage layer.